BoraComert/Bora-DSA210-Project/README.md

 ### Multicolinerity Analysis

-Correlation between predicators might skew the results of machine learning algorithms so it is best to check before implementation.
+Correlation between predicators might distort the results of machine learning algorithms so it is best to check before implementation.
+We will use Variance Inflation Factor (VIF) Scores to check if there is a high correlation between features.

 ![image](https://github.com/user-attachments/assets/a1ebbb37-bc45-4941-a72d-31d2ad503c87)